France Foodie Itinerary

 If you heard your wine radar pinging, it's because we're starting things out in Bordeaux.
 Wherever there are copious amounts of red wine, there are bound to be some equally indulgent meat dishes to pair it with.
 Bordeaux is no exception.

-Local tip: A specialty that you'll find all across France is the delicious confit de canard, duck cooked in its own fat.
+Local tip: A speciality that you'll find all across France is the delicious confit de canard, duck cooked in its own fat.
 The southwest of France is known as the birthplace of this decadent dish, so while you're in Bordeaux and the surrounding area, give it a try!

 Brittany and Normandy